emericg/MiniVideo/README.md

 Introduction
 ------------

-MiniVideo is a small video decoding library developed from scratch in C, bundled with small testing programs developed in C++.
+MiniVideo is a small **video decoding library developed from scratch** in C, bundled with small testing programs developed in C++.
-MiniVideo has been tested with several CPU architectures (x86, SH4, mips, arm).
+MiniVideo has been tested with several CPU architectures (x86, SH4, MIPS, ARM).
 The build system uses CMake.
 Both library and test programs can be installed into your system.

-MiniVideo has been developed in 2010/2011 during an internship I did in a French company called "httv".
+MiniVideo has been developed in 2010/2011 during an internship I did in a French company called *httv*.
 Its goal was to provide a video thumbnailing program, with a source code easy to read and to understand for learning purpose.
-After a clean-up pass, the code has been published early 2014 with httv permission under the LGPL v3 license (decoding backend) and GPLv3 (testing softwares).
+After a clean-up pass, the code has been published early 2014 with *httv* permission under the LGPL v3 license (decoding backend) and GPLv3 (testing softwares).

 The minivideo library can:
-* Open video files with various container to demux and remux audios/videos contents.
+* Open video files with various container to demux and remux audios/videos content.
 * Open H.264 video stream and decode them to export intra-coded pictures.
+* Extract various metadatas from container and elementary stream.

 ### Supported video codec (decoding)
 - H.264 / MPEG-4 part 10 "Advance Video Coding"